Master of Science in Applied Economics (Online), M.S.A.E.

 Admission into the Master of Science in Applied Economics program is competitive.
 To be considered for regular admission students must satisfy the following requirements:

-Completed courses in calculus, statistics, intermediate macroeconomics, and intermediate microeconomics with a minimum grade of “C” in each course and a minimum GPA of 3.00 on a 4.00 scale in these courses
+- Completed courses in calculus, statistics, macroeconomics, and microeconomics with a minimum grade of “C” in each course and a minimum GPA of 3.00 on a 4.00 scale in the required courses.

 Priority: March 15*

 Final: July 15*

 Does not admit